Angie55/MilestoneThree_KnowlegeisPower/README.md

 - Set the Mongo URI as an environment variable in the .bashrc
 - You should now be able to run the app.

+## Remote deployment

+This site has been deployed on Heroku using the master branch on Github.
+The following steps were taken to deploy this project:

+- A requirement.txt file was created so Heroku can install the required dependencies to run the app.
+This was created by typing sudo pip3 freeze –local > requirements.txt into the git bash terminal.
+It is important this is done before attempting to deploy on Heroku is order for it to work.
+- A Profile was created which tells Heroku what type of application is being deployed and how to run it.
+This was created with the command echo web: python run.py > Profile
+- I logged into my heroku account, a free account can be created.
+Once logged in …….
+- I went to the ‘Setting tab’ and clicked ‘Reveal Config Vars’ to add the following environment variables:
+   - IP: 0:0:0:0
+   - PORT: 8080
+- MONGO_URI: <pasted link to my MongoDB> (the same link that is in the bash.rc saved as an environment variable)
+- SECRET_KEY: <pasted my secret key> (the same link that is in the bash.rc saved as an environment variable)
+- I went to the deploy tab and selected the option to ‘Connect Github’ as the deployment method and also selected ‘Enable Automatic Deployment’.
+This means each time I click deploy or view the site using the link it will be up to date with my latest commit to Github.
+- I clicked ‘Deploy’ on the ….page and my project was successfully deployed.